Date of Award:

 The results demonstrated no statistical difference for individuals assigned to read either text as measured by ToM, EC, and HPT.
 Individuals with higher comprehension abilities in the historical document group were more likely to read for a longer period of time than individuals with high comprehension abilities in the narrative group.
 Empathic emotions for the narrative group were significantly correlated with higher HPT.
 The researcher argues that better ToM assessments need to be developed for adolescents and the relationship of reading historical texts and empathy for adolescents should be a topic of future research.

-Collette, Jared P., "Empathy in the Middle-School History Classroom: The Effects of Reading Different Historical Texts on Theory of Mind, Empathetic Concern, and Historical Perspective-Taking" (2019).
-All Graduate Theses and Dissertations.
+Collette, Jared P., "Empathy in the Middle-School History Classroom: The Effects of Reading Different Historical Texts on Theory of Mind, Empathic Concern, and Historical Perspective-Taking" (2019).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7433.